The Menendez Brothers Are Behind True Crime’s Strangest Coincidence

 Ad – content continues below

 In 2018 a true crime fan decided to look for evidence of all the expenses the brothers made in the time between their parents murder and their own arrest.
-Eventually that fan-turned-investigator, Stephen Zerance, uncovered something truly bizarre.
+Eventually that fan-turned-investigator, Stephen Zerance, uncovered something truly unexpected.
 You see, at some point during Lyle and Erik’s post-murder binge, they decided to check out a New York Knicks game at Madison Square Garden in Manhattan.
-And since no expense need spared, they likely sat courtside.
+And since no expense needed spared, they likely sat courtside.
 Zerance ordered a bunch of bulk 1989 season basketball cards off of eBay, starting flipping through them, and made a startling discovery.

 Zerance’s tweet would eventually go viral when it was posted to Reddit and boosted by ESPN reporter Darren Rovell.
 Here’s a clearer version of the card, Lyle and Erik are seated courtside to the left of Jackson.

 And that is how evidence of two killers’ opulent post-murder spending spree forever came to be immortalized on New York Knick Mark Jackson’s basketball card.
-For what it’s worth, Jackson’s career wasn’t cursed by it as he went on to become an NBA coach and currently is a live commentator of NBA games for ESPN.
+For what it’s worth, Jackson’s career wasn’t cursed by it as he went on to become an NBA coach and a live commentator of NBA games for ESPN.